MALIGNANT MELANOMA & SSD

 TREATMENT OPTIONS FOR MALIGNANT MELANOMA

 Malignant melanoma is treated with a combination of several different types of treatments.
-For example, treatment most often includes surgery and chemotherapy.
+For example, treatment most often includes surgery and chemo.
 Depending on the stage and location of your skin cancer, other treatments may be offered as well.

 Additionally, there is a new form a treatment called TIL therapy.
 This treatment uses immune cells from the tumor itself to fight the cancer.
-The cells are called tumor infiltrating lymphocytes.
+The cells are tumor infiltrating lymphocytes.
 Hence the name, TIL therapy.

 SSDI & SSI BENEFITS FOR MALIGNANT MELANOMA